-The Q-learning algorithm above includes a procedure called select_action, that, given the current state s, has to decide which action to take.
-If the Q value is estimated very accurately and the agent is behaving in the world, then generally we would want to choose the apparently optimal action $\arg \max{a \in A} Q(s, a)$.
+The Q-learning algorithm above includes a procedure called select_action, that, given the current state s and current Q function, has to decide which action to take.
+If the Q value is estimated very accurately and the agent is behaving in the world, then generally we would want to choose the apparently optimal action $\arg\max{\alpha\in\mathcal{A}}Q(s,\alpha)$.
 But, during learning, the Q value estimates won't be very good and exploration is important.
 However, exploring completely at random is also usually not the best strategy while learning, because it is good to focus your attention on the parts of the state space that are likely to be visited when executing a good policy (not a bad or random one).

-A typical action-selection strategy that attempts at addressing this exploration versus exploitation dilemma is the so-called ε -greedy strategy:
+A typical action-selection strategy that attempts to address this exploration versus exploitation dilemma is the so-called ε -greedy strategy:

-- with probability 1ε , choose $\arg \max{a \in A} Q(s, a)$; - with probability ε , choose the action $a \in A$ uniformly at random.
+- with probability 1ε , choose $\arg \max{\alpha \in \mathcal{A}} Q(s, \alpha)$; - with probability ε , choose the action $a \in A$ uniformly at random.